saresrg/www-k6sny-org/docs/resources/index.md

 The round icon next to the search box toggles between automatic, light, and dark modes.

-If you do not see the search box in the header, check that you have not disabled Javascript is your browser.
+If you do not see the search box in the header, check that you have not disabled Javascript in your browser.